 - Women's disadvantages are not only economic.
-Across Europe, women continue to confront sexual and physical violence - in the office, on the street, and inside the home.
+Across Europe, women continue to confront sexual and physical violence in the office, on the street, and inside the home.
 Women's right to safety remains insecure.
-One in four women have experienced physical or sexual violence at least once in their lives. - 2.
+One in four women has experienced physical or sexual violence at least once in her life - 2.
 We believe in a European solution to the crisis of domestic violence.
-We will fight to protect and extend the Istanbul Convention, calling on all remaining European states to ratify protections against gender exploitation.
+We will fight to protect and extend the Istanbul Convention, calling on all remaining European states to ratify protections against gender-based exploitation.
 And we will call on all member-states to implement the special protections for migrant women and female refugees that remain at high risk.
 All EU-sponsored facilities for asylum-seekers must provide women with their own facilities and guarantee protection from harassment and sexual assault.
 And we will respect gender-based exploitation as the basis for refugee status. - 3.
-We demand that same-sex couples be allowed to marry and enjoy equal privileges as same-sex partners.
-Access to transit procedures (e.g. change of documents) and transit support procedures (e.g. access to hormone therapy, surgical procedures) should be guaranteed throughout Europe.
+We demand that same-sex couples be allowed to marry and enjoy equal privileges as heterosexual couples.
+Access to transit procedures (e.g. hormone therapy, surgery) and transit support procedures (e.g. change of documents) should be guaranteed throughout Europe.